jonahsnider/frc-colors.com/README.md

 FRC Colors is built with [Next.js](https://nextjs.org/) and uses [Tailwind CSS](https://tailwindcss.com/) for frontend styling.

-The backend is built using Next.js's route handler feature.
-It runs on [Vercel's Edge Runtime](https://edge-runtime.vercel.app/) for best performance.
+The backend is built in TypeScript and uses [tRPC](https://trpc.io/) for internal functionality, and [a minimal HTTP server](https://tinyhttp.v1rtl.site/) for the public API.

-It uses a PostgreSQL database via [Drizzle ORM](https://orm.drizzle.team/) with Redis for caching.
+It uses a PostgreSQL database via [Drizzle ORM](https://orm.drizzle.team/) for persisting data.

-### Caching behavior

-To minimize latency, FRC Colors heavily caches team data, such as:

-- Team avatars
-- Colors extracted from team avatars
-- Team name (shown on the website)

-The cached values will automatically expire 14-30 days after they were stored.